fabri1983/refactor-example/README.md

 and good practices for clean code.

-- Supports Java 8 only by the moment.
-I'm having issues with the use of EasyMock and its CGLIB internal api when running on Java 9 and higher.
+- Supports JVM 8 only by the moment.
+I'm having issues with the use of EasyMock and its CGLIB internal api when running on JVM 9 and higher.

 - Uses Maven 3.6.x for project setup and building.
 You can use `mvnw` if you don't have Maven installed in your host.